toydarian/ansible-vault-agent/README.md

 Vault Agent
 ===========

-This is a simple, ssh-key-agent like agent for ansible-vault passwords.
+This is a simple, ssh-key-agent like agent for ansible-vault passwords and your become-password.
 It consists of two components, a server and a client-script.
 The server will listen on a unix-socket and store tuples of vault-ids and secrets.
 It will serve those when requested.
 The client can connect to the socket and send commands to store or retrieve secrets.